Please note that Tapas no longer supports Internet Explorer.

 It was surprisingly hard to say the stuff I wanted, but Cole gave me all the time I needed to recollect myself.

-“After I started noticing… you… I… felt better,” I said, whispering the last words since it was so goddamn hard to say stuff like that out loud.
+“After I started noticing… you… I… felt better,” I said, whispering the last words because of how hard it was to say them out loud.
 I looked away from him, but I did see a glimpse of his smile just before that.
 “I want that back…”

-“You will feel better soon,” he said, coming a little bit closer again.
-“It might be a rough ride, but I am here for you.
+“You will feel better soon,” he said reassuringly.
+“It may be a rough ride, but I am here for you.
 If there’s anything you need, anything at all, just ask.”

 “Why?”
 I asked, finding the guts to look at him again.
 “I’m a fucking mess.”

 “I was a fucking mess too once,” he reminded me, his smile fading away.
 “Back then, I wished I had someone to turn to.
-I can’t just stand by and let you feel like you’re all alone in this world.
-You’re not.
+I can’t just let you think you’re all alone in this world.
+Because you’re not.
 You have me.”

 I didn’t question his words.
 He could’ve left me in my apartment after I pulled out the knife…

-Something horrible started twisting inside me when I remembered his scar.
+Something horrible twisted in my guts when I remembered his scar.
 His stab wound.

 “I… threatened you with a knife,” I whispered, feeling absolutely disgusted with myself.
 “I… I’m so sorry, I wasn’t thinking–”